yazhou2019/BNTR/README.md

 ```

 ## Experiment 2: The synthetica data in Section 5.1 of the main paper
-The code to reproduce Table 1 in the main paper is located in the './experiments/Table_1_new' directory.
+For the code to reproduce Table 1 in the main paper, please refer to ./experiments/Table_1_new.
+You can obtain the simulation results by using the following steps.
 #### For BroadcasTR:
 - Step 1. set ./experiments/Table_1_new/BrodcasTR as the working directory.
 - Step 2. run the following code to generate the synthetic data.